ofiwg/libfabric/man/fi_getinfo.3.md

   options (getopt/setopt) to determine the size of available buffered receive space.

+*FI_DIRECTED_RECV*
+: Requests that the communication endpoint use the source address of an incoming message when matching it with a receive buffer.
+If this capability is not set, then the src_addr parameter for msg and tagged receive operations is ignored.

 *FI_INJECT*
 : Indicates that the endpoint be able to support the FI_INJECT flag on data transfer operations and the 'inject' data transfer calls.
 The